EarthScope/miniseed2dmc/doc/miniseed2dmc.md

 <p >A state file is maintained by <b>miniseed2dmc</b> to track the progress of data transfer.
 This tracking means that the client can be shut down and then resume the transfer when the client is restarted.
 More importantly it allows the client to determine when all records from a given data set have been transferred preventing them from being transferred again erroneously.
 By default the state file is written to a file named, creatively, 'statefile' in the working directory (see the <b>-w</b> option).
 The default state file location may be overridden using the <b>-S</b> option.</p>

-<p >To track the Mini-SEED data transferred <b>miniseed2dmc</b> writes SYNC files representing the data coverage.
+<p >To track the miniSEED data transferred <b>miniseed2dmc</b> writes SYNC files representing the data coverage.
 The SYNC files are written to the working directory (see the <b>-w</b> option).
 The SYNC file names contain the connection start and end times as a record of when the data was sent.
 A separate SYNC file listing is written for each time the program is executed.</p>

 ## <a id='options'>Options</a>